 Apple Health and Fresh Fitness Food: How many calories did the team at Calcey burn to find a solution for data integration?

 Calcey, who developed a new web portal for FFF, was the team behind the design of the mobile app.
-The app was meant to be easily connectable with other activity tracking devices and programmes such as Fitbits and Apple Health.
-However, soon after launch, the team was made aware of a discrepancy.
+The app was meant to be easily connectable with other activity-tracking devices and programs such as Fitbits and Apple Health.
+However, soon after the launch, the team was made aware of a discrepancy.

 Where’s the fire?